Soban-Farhan/BackendTest/README.md

 This is really simple (not simple) REST API made for a Backend Developer Assingnment

 ### What to do?
-Currently the project is only setup to use python virtualenv Please follow all the instructions carefully:
+Currently the project is only setup to use python virtualenv.
+Please follow all the instructions carefully:

 #### Setup Virtualenv method